 Women Who Have Received Antepartum Antiretroviral Drugs But Have Suboptimal Viral Suppression Near Delivery

-Women who have received combination ARV drug regimens may not achieve complete viral suppression by the time of delivery because of factors such as poor adherence, viral resistance, or late entry into care.
-Regardless of the reason, all women who have HIV RNA levels >1,000 copies/mL near the time of delivery should be offered a scheduled cesarean delivery at 38 weeks, which may significantly reduce risk of transmission (see Transmission and Mode of Delivery).
+Women who have received cART regimens may not achieve complete viral suppression by the time of delivery because of factors such as poor adherence, viral resistance, or late entry into care.
+Regardless of the reason, all women who have HIV RNA levels >1,000 copies/mL near the time of delivery should be offered a scheduled cesarean delivery at 38 weeks, which may significantly reduce the risk of transmission (see Transmission and Mode of Delivery).

 Women Who Have Not Received Antepartum Antiretroviral Drugs

-Women with positive rapid HIV antibody tests should be presumed to be infected until standard HIV antibody confirmatory testing clarifies their infection status.
-IV zidovudine should be started immediately in all women with positive rapid HIV tests in labor to prevent perinatal transmission of HIV, as discussed below.
+Women with positive expedited HIV antibody tests should be presumed to be infected until standard HIV confirmatory testing clarifies their infection status (see Antiretroviral Drug Resistance and Resistance Testing in Pregnancy).
+IV zidovudine should be started immediately in all women with positive expedited HIV tests in labor to prevent perinatal transmission of HIV, as discussed below.

-In the postpartum period, along with confirmatory HIV antibody testing, these women should receive appropriate assessments as soon as possible to determine their health status, including CD4 T lymphocyte count and HIV-1 RNA viral load.
+In the postpartum period, along with confirmatory HIV testing, these women should receive appropriate assessments as soon as possible to determine their health status, including CD4 T lymphocyte cell count, HIV-1 RNA viral load, and HIV genotype for resistance.
 Arrangements also should be made for establishing HIV care and providing ongoing psychosocial support after discharge.

 Choice of Intrapartum/Postpartum Antiretroviral Regimen for Women without Antepartum Antiretroviral Therapy